 As adult-oriented as Houston can feel at times, it's actually a great place to raise kids — especially around the holidays.
-From light displays to Santa sightings to ice skating, there are myriad things to do to get the whole family in the holiday spirit.
+From light displays to Santa sightings to ice skating, there are myriad ways to get the whole family in the holiday spirit.
 Here are just a few of the great things to see and do in the Houston area during the winter season.

-The grounds are converted into a complete winter wonderland, including fake snow, carolers, arts and crafts, live reindeer, elaborate light displays, games, tours, model trains, a sparkling Christmas tree, and — of course — a visit from Santa.
-Inside the Garden's mansion, live actors are there to get families even more into the holiday spirit.
-The event is free for kids age 4 and under, and tickets for older kids and adults are around $10-15 respectively.
+The grounds are converted into a winter wonderland, complete with fake snow, carolers, arts and crafts, live reindeer, elaborate light displays, games, tours, model trains, a sparkling Christmas tree, and — of course — a visit from Santa.
+Inside Bayou Bend's mansion, live actors are there to interact with families and spread holiday cheer.

 Head on over to the Houston Heights, one of the city's nicer neighborhoods, and take in their Lights in the Heights event, located in the Woodland Heights area.
-The Lights in the Heights event — complete with live music, food, and awesome light shows — happens the second Saturday in December, but the lights are often left up for the whole holiday season.
-Walk or drive through block after block of beautifully lit and decorated homes.
-Get in the holiday spirit even more by listening to Christmas music and sipping hot cocoa as you enjoy the views.
+One of the most popular winter activities for families in Houston, Lights in the Heights features live music, food, and awesome light shows.
+The event takes place the second Saturday in December, but the lights are often left up for the whole holiday season.
+Walk or drive through block after block of beautifully lit and decorated homes, while listening to Christmas music and sipping hot cocoa as you enjoy the sights.